Update: Visit our latest citrus joy: Kishu Mandarin Tree !

 This little lemon tree is our reminder of our trip to Italy and we’re happy to have it on our garden family.

-Growing this lemon tree has a few challenges because the heat of the Summer season can quickly dry out the pot.
+Drying Out in the Pot: Growing this lemon tree has a few challenges because the heat of the Summer season can quickly dry out the pot.
 Especially in the rustic looking terra cotta pots.
 We’ve since transplanted it into the glazed pot seen in these photos and it helps retain the moisture much better.
 It takes consistent watering in hot days to make sure that the tree stays hydrated and happy.
 Unfortunately there were a few occasions when we forgot to water our little lemon and the fruits became soft and dehydrated.
+So a glazed pot helps to hold moisture a little better than a terra cotta pot.

-To keep it consistently watered, we added a drip irrigation line to the pot.
+Watering: To keep it consistently watered, we added a drip irrigation line to the pot.
 Now the lemon tree is in full fruiting cycle again because it’s getting the consistent water it needs to stay healthy.
 Another added step we’ve found to help keep in the hydration is to mulch the top of the pot.
-We use about 2″ of leaves from out ficus hedge for the mulch, adding a fresh layer every time we trim the hedge (@ twice a year.)
+We use about 2″ of leaves from the leaves left over from trimming out hedges.
+If you don’t have a way to put an automatic drip on the pot, then you have to be consistent in hand watering.
+What ever you do, make sure the lemon gets consistent water.

 A word of warning on pot selection: if you ever think you may transplant out of the pot you are choosing, do not get a pot which tapers in at the rim like the one our Eureka lemon tree is in.
 It will be very difficult to take the plant out without damaging its roots.
 Luckily this pot is large enough to be our Eureka’s permanent home.